ibm-cloud-docs/power-iaas/faq.md

 {: #convert-to-replication-vol}
 {: faq}

-You can  retype the volume to toggle the `replicationEnable` flag of the volume using this [API()]().
+You can  retype the volume to toggle the `replicationEnable` flag of the volume using.
 This is possible only when the storage host of existing volume supports replication.

 ## How can I check whether volume is already replication enabled?
 {: #check-for-replication-vol}